GameTilDead/ClickerLeague/README.md

 //
 _"If you see your opponent send a strong attack while struggling, it's sometimes best to tank it and counterattack instead of cancelling it out."_

-wound: The result of flipping a burnt card in rAS
+wound: The result of flipping a burnt card in (r/u)AS
 //
 _"It's funny to still call it a 'wound' in uAS."_